questdb/documentation/reference/sql/sample-by.md

 #### Limitations

-Here are the current limits to this feature.
+Current limits include:

 - This syntax is not compatible with `FILL(PREV)` or `FILL(LINEAR)`.
 - This syntax is for `ALIGN TO CALENDAR` only (default alignment).
 - Does not consider any specified `OFFSET`.
 - This syntax is for non-keyed `SAMPLE BY` i.e. only designated timestamp and aggregate columns.

 ## Fill options